okankilic/MovieSearch/README.md

 ● Do you have additional comments?

 # Bonus
-+ Cache on Redis or Memcached
+● Cache on Redis or Memcached
-● Docker-Compose.yml file for systems that your project depends on.
-● Log on MongoDb or another noSql tool.
-+ Using React or Angular.js in frontend.
+● Using React or Angular.js in frontend.
-+ Clear all cache one keyword.
-For example api call like:
+● Clear all cache one keyword.
+For example api call like: [HttpGet]api/cache/clear
-[HttpGet]api/cache/clear

 # Notes
 - Predefined email: test@test.com & password: test